vszakats/hb/README.md

 # Build Your Own Harbour App

-For all platforms you will need two things:
+For all platforms you will need:

 * Harbour binaries